HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection

 The \ac{ILD} metric \cite{McKenzie2019, Engel2022} is defined as

-where $|H^\text{Left}(f_w, x_n)|$ and $|H^\text{Right}(f_w, x_n)|$ represent the magnitude responses of the left and right ear, respectively.
+where $|H^\text{Left}(f_b, x_n)|$ and $|H^\text{Right}(f_b, x_n)|$ represent the magnitude responses of the left and right ear, respectively.

-The \ac{LSD} and \ac{ILD} metrics then are both normalised before being summed to form the content loss function, $l_\text{C}^\text{US}$, to avoid the \ac{LSD} or \ac{ILD} dominating the gradients during backpropagation if its loss is significantly greater.
+The \ac{LSD} and \ac{ILD} metrics then are both z-score normalised where the mean and standard deviation for both the \ac{ILD} and \ac{LSD} were calculated by comparing each \ac{HRTF} in the training set to every other \ac{HRTF}.
+The \ac{LSD} and \ac{ILD} are then summed to form the content loss function, $l_\text{C}^\text{US}$.
+This normalisation is to avoid either the \ac{LSD} or \ac{ILD} dominating the gradients during backpropagation if its loss is significantly greater.

-This choice of cost function means that the low-resolution inputs cannot be normalised, as the \ac{LSD} metric relies on \ac{HRTF} magnitudes that have not been normalised.
-The network architecture also requires a modification as all generated magnitudes must be positive numbers.
-It was found that the softplus activation function worked well for this purpose, as discussed in \cref{sec:GAN_architecture}.